Otterbein University operates on a semester basis. Refer to the on-line calendar for further calendar information.

 The library staff strives to provide the best service possible to help students, faculty, staff, and community users find the information they require.
 Reference assistance is available both in the library and remotely.
 Contact the Courtright Memorial Library at 614-823-1215, via e-mail at email@example.com, or by visiting their website.

 Transfer Credit Policy

 Otterbein University accepts all non-remedial credits earned at any regionally accredited institution with a grade C- or better.
 Otterbein also accepts credits for military coursework listed on a military transcript with ACE recommendations.
 Credits are evaluated by the Registrar in consultation with academic departments.
 Credits that do no align with specific Otterbein courses will be awarded general elective credit.
 Actual grades are not transferred and thus are not included in the Otterbein grade point average.
-If academic credentials are submitted in a non-English language a World Education Services, Inc. (WES) course-by-course evaluation might be required.
-WES details and instructions are available at their website.
+If academic credentials are submitted in a non-English language a translation and course-by-course evaluation may be required.

 Advanced Placement (AP)

 A student who receives a score of 4 or 5 on an Advanced Placement Test in high school will receive credit for the appropriate Otterbein equivalent course.
 Proficiency rather than credit will be noted for a score of 3 for any Otterbein equivalent course except Integrative Studies courses (INST), Psychology (PSYC), Physics (PHYS), and Mathematics (MATH) courses.
 Proficiency means that the Otterbein equivalent course may be skipped when it is a required, prerequisite, or co-requisite course.
 Exemption from INST courses requires a score of 4 or 5.